T

 Other Difficulties

-Therefore, it is clear that the development of a typology framework is no simple feat.
-Creating the perfect personality system is a delicate process that requires its developers to strike a balance between being too technical and dry, or overly vague and inaccurate.
+Therefore, it is clear that building a typology framework is no simple task.
+Developing the perfect personality system is a delicate process that requires a balance between being too technical and dry, or overly vague and inaccurate.

-But the challenges don't just end here.
-As we will see, the efficacy and precision of typology does not solely depend on its framework.
+But the challenges don't stop there.
+As we will see, the accuracy and effectiveness of typology are not determined solely by the quality of its framework.
 In the following section, we shall explore a few other challenges that extend beyond the typology system itself.

 Read next part → Challenges In Typology II